MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ## DESCRIPTION

 The `Enter-PSSession` cmdlet starts an interactive session with a single remote computer.
 During the session, the commands that you type run on the remote computer, just as if you were typing directly on the remote computer.
 You can have only one interactive session at a time.

 Typically, you use the **ComputerName** parameter to specify the name of the remote computer.
 However, you can also use a session that you create by using the `New-PSSession` cmdlet for the interactive session.
-However, you cannot use the `Disconnect-PSSession`, `Connect-PSSession`, or `Receive-PSSession` cmdlets to disconnect from or re-connect to an interactive session.
+However, you can't use the `Disconnect-PSSession`, `Connect-PSSession`, or `Receive-PSSession` cmdlets to disconnect from or re-connect to an interactive session.

 Starting with PowerShell 6.0 you can use Secure Shell (SSH) to establish a connection to a remote